selwynpolit/d9book/book/nodes-and-fields.md

 $entity->hasField('abc');
 ```

-e.g. Here we load a field `field_library_media` from a node, grab it's
+e.g. Here we load a field `field_library_media` from a node, grab its
-target id (which we happen to know is a media entity.).
+target id (which we happen to know is a media entity).
 We load the
 media entity and check if there is a field called field_media_document.
 This rather convoluted example is used to get the file size of the file
 in the media field.